 2019 marks the 25th anniversary since our charity was established and we are excited to announce plans for a high-profile, visually appealing, engaging and, most importantly, family friendly celebration to mark this milestone.

-Richard Hughes, Chef Director of The Assembly House says:
+Speaking about his involvement in the 25th anniversary celebrations, Richard Hughes, Chef Director of The Assembly House said:

 “The Assembly House in Norwich hosts countless birthday celebrations every year but this, the 25th birthday of The Benjamin Foundation, will be the first which involves thousands of butterfly guests!